CleverParty/containers/README.md

 (C) When in the base env, you can change the env by loading the required env through the source command,  and it will work like a charm.

-# notes :
+## notes :

-# to start server : zookeeper-server-start /usr/local/etc/kafka/zookeeper.properties
+to start server :
+- zookeeper-server-start /usr/local/etc/kafka/zookeeper.properties

-# simplified steps for kafka:
+## simplified steps for kafka:
 step 1 : brew install kafka
 step 2 : start brokers, and kafka cluster requirements step 3 : create topics , producers and consumers on said topic step 4 : enjoy TCP protocol speeds default is set to localhost:9092 to change default port edit file at : vim /usr/local/etc/kafka/server.properties

-# ==> Caveats
+## caveats
 To have launchd start kafka now and restart at login: brew services start kafka
 To have launchd start zookeeper now and restart at login: